Skip to Main Content

 OpenAI.
 (2023).
 ChatGPT (May 24 version) [Large language model]. https://chat.openai.com/chat

-Ways to Use AI-assisted Writing Tools
+Ways to Use Generative AI Tools

 • Draft an outline to clarify your thoughts